Custom Error Pages

 The Easy Way

 Lifeboat can assist with error page pathing.
-From the Static Files list view, select an entry with the address and source directory already configured and enter the file navigator.
-Locate and select the target file.
-Right-click the file and choose "Set as Error Page..."
-Lifeboat will switch to the error page view with the path filled, then supply the HTTP status codes as outlined in the next section.
+From a Website Files SFTP Manage Files view locate and select the target file.
+Right-click the singular file and choose "Set as Error Page..."
+Lifeboat will switch to the error page view with the path filled.
+Simply supply the HTTP status codes as outlined in the next section.

 Configuration